Maxwell G. Lee: Education

-Vegetarianism advocacy
+Vegetarianism and veganism

-Lee became a vegetarian at the age of 12 for moral reasons and adopted veganism in 1985.
-He was actively involved with the Vegetarian Society since 1955 and served as the chairman of the society's council for nearly 12 years.
-For his contributions, he was awarded the title of Fellow of the society.
-At the time of his death, he was serving as president of the society.
+Lee became a vegetarian at the age of 12 for moral reasons and became vegan in 1985.
+He was involved with the Vegetarian Society from 1955 and served as chairman of the society's council for nearly 12 years.
+He was made a fellow of the society.
+At the time of his death, he was president of the society.

-In addition to his role in the Vegetarian Society, Lee was the chairman of The Vegetarian Charity from 1969 until his death.
-The charity supports needy young vegetarians and promotes vegetarianism among young people.
-He also played a key role in the International Vegetarian Union (IVU), serving as Honorary General Secretary from 1979 to 1996, and later as president and deputy president.
-Lee was a former president of the European Vegetarian Union and was appointed Honorary Fellow of IVU for his services to international vegetarianism.
-He was also a trustee of a charity that provided a vegetarian home for street children in India and was closely associated with the Liverpool Vegetarian Home for Children and Vegetarian Home for Children in Jersey.
+Lee chaired The Vegetarian Charity from 1969 until his death.
+The charity supported young vegetarians in need and promoted vegetarianism among young people.
+He served in the International Vegetarian Union as honorary general secretary from 1979 to 1996, and later as deputy president and president.
+He was a former president of the European Vegetarian Union and was appointed honorary fellow of the IVU for his services to international vegetarianism.
+He was also a trustee of a charity that provided a vegetarian home for street children in India and was associated with the Liverpool Vegetarian Home for Children and the Vegetarian Home for Children in Jersey.

-Lee was a prominent lecturer on various aspects of vegetarianism, delivering talks and participating in television and radio broadcasts across 15 European countries, the United States, Canada, Mexico, Israel, India, Thailand, Singapore, Hong Kong, Australia, and New Zealand.
-In 1995, he was awarded the International Vegetarian of the Year Award by the Reverence for Life Society of Mumbai.
-He also authored numerous articles on vegetarianism and produced and edited a newsletter dedicated to the subject.
+Lee lectured on vegetarianism in Europe, the United States, Canada, Mexico, Israel, India, Thailand, Singapore, Hong Kong, Australia, and New Zealand, and appeared in television and radio broadcasts.
+In 1995, he received the International Vegetarian of the Year Award from the Reverence for Life Society of Mumbai.
+He also wrote articles on vegetarianism and produced and edited a newsletter on the subject.

-Involvement with other organisations
+Other organisations

-Beyond his work in vegetarianism, Lee was deeply involved in geographical societies, serving as chairman of the Manchester Geographical Society and vice president of the Geographical Association (Manchester Branch).
+Lee was active in geographical societies.
+He served as chairman of the Manchester Geographical Society and vice president of the Geographical Association's Manchester branch.

-Lee also served as Honorary Secretary of the Marple Liberal Democrats.
+He also served as honorary secretary of the Marple Liberal Democrats.

 Personal life and death

 Lee married Sylvia M. Watts in 1959.
-They had three vegetarian daughters and six lifelong vegetarian grandchildren.
+They had three vegetarian daughters and six grandchildren who were lifelong vegetarians.

-Lee died on 3 March 2005, in Stockport.
-His funeral took place there, attended by around a hundred people, including representatives from the Vegan Society and the European Vegetarian Union.
-A tree planting ceremony was planned at the Vegetarian Society's headquarters, with his ashes to be scattered on 17 September.
+Lee died on 3 March 2005 in Stockport.
+His funeral took place there and was attended by around a hundred people, including representatives of the Vegan Society and the European Vegetarian Union.
+A tree-planting ceremony was planned at the Vegetarian Society's headquarters, with his ashes to be scattered on 17 September.

-In Lee's memory, The Vegetarian Charity established the "Maxwell Lee Memorial Workshop" for young vegetarians and vegans aged 16–25 years.
-This workshop, titled "Vegan Venture", was designed to teach participants about vegan cookery, with the course fully funded by The Vegetarian Charity.
+The Vegetarian Charity later established the Maxwell Lee Memorial Workshop, titled "Vegan Venture", for young vegetarians and vegans aged 16–25.
+The course was funded by The Vegetarian Charity and taught vegan cookery.